soilwise-he/soil-health-knowledge-graph/README.md

 ## 🙏 Acknowledgements

-This work was supported by the EU's Horizon Europe research and innovation programme within the Soil Wise project (grant agreement ID: 101112838).
+This work was supported by the EU's Horizon Europe research and innovation programme within the [SoilWise](https://cordis.europa.eu/project/id/101112838) project (grant agreement ID: 101112838).

 ## 📝 To-do